hashan99/Instagram-Clone-MERN/README.md

 # SpreadIn_MERN_App
-SpreadIn is a Web-App developed by using MERN Stack. influenced from instagram.
+SpreadIn is a Web-App developed by using MERN Stack influenced from Instagram.

 <!-- Comments-->